ahmdIbrhm/BicycleSharingSystem/README.md

 * **The ontology architecture and structure**
 We reused some properties that describes bicycle-sharing stations such as some properties from [M3-lite](http://purl.org/iot/vocab/m3-lite) ontology.
 We also used pre-defined properties from [Wikidata](https://www.wikidata.org/wiki/Wikidata:List_of_properties).
 Addition to that, the design of our ontology helps us to store several states for each station.
 We created a new class "State" that will be responsible for assigning some states to 1 station.
 Without this class, we couldn't store except only 1 state for each station.
 This class has 4 properties which describes the state of the station at a specific time.
+* **Extension of the Vocabulary**
+We provided other kinds of availabilities (capacity, bank card, last update, street address) for each station.
 * **The website**
 The website implemented uses semantic web technologies to query data and view them on a map.
 Addition to that, the page called map.php is implemented using HTML with integrated RDF-a.
 * **The tool used to convert JSON, XML, or CSV into RDF**